 Now, let’s move to the first part, data preprocessing part.
 I returned the head of dataset to have an overview of inside components.
 In this case, I would use six features in the dataset, average price, total volume, year, type and geography.
 Furthermore, it is significant to explore the number of missing values, the NAs.
 From this figure, we could see that the dataset I used do not contain any missing value.
 So, I could move on to the explorative data analysis, which is the most important part of my research.

 To figure out the difference of the avocado types, I firstly used the density plot to compare the average price distribution.
-As can be seen from the plot, the green stands for the conventional type while orange stands for the organic type.
-The conventional type suggests the right skewed shape and the organic type suggests the normal distributed shape.
-In other words, the conventional avocado tends to center around the relative low price and almost none of the avocados’ average price higher than 2$.
+As can be seen from the plot, the green stands for the conventional while orange stands for the organic.
+The overall shape of conventional type is right skewed shape and the organic type is relative normally distributed.
+In other words, the conventional avocado tends to center around the relative low price.
 Contrarily, the organic type distributed more evenly, the center could be around 1.5$.
-Meanwhile, for better illustration of the price trend in these two types, I plotted the avocado price from 2015 to 2020.
-It is clear that the organic type always has a higher price compared to the conventional type and the price for both types seem to follow some seasonal patterns, which required me to explore it further in the following part.
+Meanwhile, for better illustration of the price trend in these two types, I plotted the avocado price in last five years.
+It is clear that the organic type always has a higher price compared to the conventional and the price for both types seem to follow some seasonal patterns, which required me to explore it further in the following part.
 Based on previous research, I made a table to summarize the results.
-I also incorporated the average sold volume feature into consideration.
 As can be seen from the table, conventional avocado could account for approximately 97% in the markets and the average price would be 28% lower than organic type.

 It is a common view that the price and volume sold obeys some correlation.
 We would like to see whether the avocado follows this relationship.
 Apart from that, the previously mentioned seasonal patterns are also my focus.
 Hence, I visualized the average price and volume of both organic and conventional avocado in each month.
 Figure A, B stands for the average price in each month.
 Blue dashed line stands for the minimum value while the red dashed value stands for the max value.
 The most expensive conventional avocados in one month could 1.8$ and the cheapest month of conventional avocados can be 0.82 $.
 Similarly, the most expensive organic avocados in one month could 2.1, the cheapest month of conventional avocados can be 1.21.
 Figure C, D stands for the volume sold in each month, the red line stands for the trend.
 From the figure we could see that the love for conventional avocados of American people is consistent, which could be reflected by the continuously grown sold volume.
 Regarding with the organic avocados, in 2019-2020, possibly owing to the decline of economic situation and the covid 19 pandemic after 2020, the trend total volume sold started to decrease.
 From the bar chart, it is clear that the avocado follows some seasonal patterns, a common feature shared by the fruit. (这里需要前后页ppt翻)